naomijustin/naomiportfolio/README.md

 * https://www.catchfishandchips.com.au/

 ### Design
-* I then mocked up a few different designs until I was satisfied with both the look and the feasability of scope.
+* I then mocked up a few different designs until I was satisfied with both the look and the feasibility of scope.
 These were created using Procreate on the iPad Pro 10.5".
 <table>
   <tr>
     <td><img src="https://naomijustin.com/images/readme/UX_Portfolio1_700x325_min.png"></td>